mitchellroe/blog/keychron-k8-function-keys.md

 # Keychron K8 Function Keys

 The function keys were not working properly on my Keychron K8 when in wired mode.
-They would only function as their desktop-environment equivalent (i.e. F1 would _only_ decrease brightness, F2 would _only_ increase brightness, etc.), even when combining the keystroke with the `Fn` key.
+They would only function as their desktop-environment equivalent, even when combining with the `Fn` key (e.g. F1 would _only_ decrease brightness, F2 would _only_ increase brightness, etc.).

 Setting the hid_apple module option of `fnmode` to 0 worked.